GENERAL INFORMATION ABOUT WORKERS’ COMPENSATION CLAIMS.

 Pursue medical treatment as needed

-The money you may receive for your injury will not make up for the loss of work capacity, earnings, pain and suffering you endure when suffering a significant injury.
+The money you may receive for your injury will not make up for the loss of work capacity, earnings and the pain and suffering you endure when suffering a significant injury.
 Your health and your ability to function as fully as possible should be your primary interest.
 If you have trouble getting your employer’s insurance to pay for treatment, and if you have your own medical insurance, don’t hesitate to demand that your own medical insurance company pay for treatment.
-Once your employer’s liability for the injury is established, the employer’s workers’ compensation insurance may have to reimburse your own insurance company.
+Once your employer’s liability for the injury is established, the employer’s workers’ compensation insurance may have to reimburse your own insurance company and if you have paid for care out of your own pocket, it is possible you will be reimbursed.

 There are limits to certain treatments